 I’ve also been told that guinea fowl are particularly good at controlling harlequin beetles.
 Chickens are not.
 Harlequin beetles taste TERRIBLE.
 I know this because I’ve accidentally eaten one concealed inside a raspberry.
 Lesson learnt.
 I inspect every raspberry carefully now, so that it NEVER happens again.
 But I can now understand why chickens, wild birds and other wildlife don’t like to eat them.
 The guinea fowl must have some funky taste buds!

 I live on a six-acre property.
 My productive space, which includes the berry patch, netted enclosure, edible forest gardens and market garden covers around half an acre (2000 square metres).
-Making daily patrols of the whole garden to flick harlequin beetles into a bucket of soapy water is not practical.
+Making daily patrols of the whole garden to flick harlequin bugs into a bucket of soapy water is not practical.
 Some of you mentioned that you make twice daily patrols!
 Even if I could convince the interns to undertake this task, that still wouldn’t leave much time for actual gardening.
 For now, this method is being parked.

 Option one: Do nothing!

 My usual approach to pest control is to wait.
-An abundance of ripening berries has created an abundance of food for the harlequin beetles.
-Harlequin beetles are native to Australia.
+An abundance of ripening berries has created an abundance of food for the harlequin bugs.
+Harlequin bugs are native to Australia.
 So, in time, I’m hopeful that their natural predator will also breed up to curb their rampant, exponential growth curve.
 Will it be parasitic wasps?
 Frogs?
 Or something else?
 Check out this post for more information on population dynamics and why most forms of pest control are a waste of time.

-They are causing significant damage to the first raspberries of the season, but hopefully in a few weeks the number of ripening raspberries will be too many for the harlequin beetles to damage all of them.
+They are causing significant damage to the first raspberries of the season, but hopefully in a few weeks the number of ripening raspberries will be too many for the harlequin bugs to damage all of them.
 Then I should be able to harvest some raspberries in good condition.

 There aren’t any beetles on the blueberries so at least we should have a good crop from them this year.

-Many other gardeners are noticing an explosion in harlequin beetles this year.
+Many other gardeners are noticing an explosion in harlequin bugs this year.
 The mild winter perhaps didn’t reduce the numbers enough and they have quickly bred up in the mild spring.
 Perhaps in future years they won’t be such an issue.
 I’m also hopeful that the forecast hot and dry summer might slow their growth.
 Time will tell.

 Option two: Guinea fowl

-Apparently guinea fowl will eat harlequin beetles.
+Apparently guinea fowl will eat harlequin bugs.
 But guinea fowl would probably also eat the berries.
 I might need to be a bit strategic if I include them in the netted enclosure, allowing the guinea fowl to forage for the beetles only in winter and early spring when there are no berries to eat.

 I have internal fencing to control when and where the chickens can forage.
 I assume I could clip guinea fowl’s wings, as you can clip chickens’ wings?
 This would enable me to keep them out of the berry patch.
 It would reduce their effectiveness in controlling the harlequin beetles there, but at least the blueberries would be safe!
 They could spend the summer foraging in the orchard section of the netted enclosure.
 Once the berries are finished, I could let the guinea fowl in to do their work.